EuroPOND/europond-software/README.md

 This repository contains software tools for modeling progression of diseases, developed within the [EuroPOND](http://www.europond.eu) project (European Progression of Neurological Diseases, funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 666992).

-These software tools allow to build scenarios of disease progression, to study their variability and heterogeneity within populations and to establish staging of individual patients.
+These software tools allow building scenarios of disease progression, studying their variability and heterogeneity within populations and staging of individual patients.
 They take as inputs various types of medical measurements (clinical/cognitive scores, biomarker measurement, medical images, anatomical shapes...).
-While mainly developed for neurological diseases, they are potentially applicable to other conditions.
+While mainly developed for neurological diseases, they are potentially applicable to other disorders.

 ## EBM (event-based model)
 **TODO (@UCL): add description, if possible following the same organization used for Leasp**